Module 1.1: Advanced Cilium for CCA

 # Restore Cluster A replicaskubectl --context kind-cluster-a -n demo scale deployment echo --replicas=2Part 6: Explore BGP Configuration (Conceptual)

-Section titled “Part 6: Explore BGP Configuration (Conceptual)”BGP requires external router infrastructure that kind clusters don’t provide.
-This section is for understanding the CRD structure.
+Section titled “Part 6: Explore BGP Configuration (Conceptual)”BGP requires external router infrastructure that kind clusters cannot intrinsically simulate without additional peering containers.
+However, we can assert and validate the CRD structures.

 # Apply a BGP peering policy (it won't establish a session# without a real router, but you can verify the CRD is accepted)kubectl --context kind-cluster-a apply -f - << 'EOF'apiVersion: cilium.io/v2alpha1kind: CiliumBGPPeeringPolicymetadata: name: lab-bgpspec: nodeSelector: matchLabels: kubernetes.io/os: linux virtualRouters: - localASN: 65001 exportPodCIDR: true neighbors: - peerAddress: "172.18.0.100/32" peerASN: 65000EOF